-I am a Ph.D. candidate in Sociology at Indiana University in Bloomington, Indiana.
+I am an Acting Assistant Professor of Sociology at Indiana University Kokomo and a Ph.D. candidate in Sociology at Indiana University Bloomington.
 I earned my B.A. in Sociology and English Writing in 2004 from DePauw University and my M.A. in Sociology in 2006 from Ohio State University.
 After earning my M.A., I spent three years working in marketing research first as an analyst and then as a project manager.

 In my free time, I enjoy spending time with my husband, Marcelino, and daughter, Augusta.
 I also enjoy running, swimming, reading, trying new recipes and restaurants, watching movies, and traveling.